mkang32/mkang32.github.io/_posts/2020-12-15-prophet-intro.md

 The `additive_terms` represent the total seasonality effect, which is the same as yearly seasonality as we disabled weekly and daily seasonalities.
 All `multiplicative_terms` are zero because we used additive seasonality mode by default instead of multiplicative seasonality mode, which I will explain later.

-Holiday effect ($h(t)$) is also not represented here as it's hourly data and we did not specify holidays for this data.
+Holiday effect ($h(t)$) is not present here as it's yearly data.

 Prophet also has a nice built-in function for plotting each component.
 When we plot our forecast data, we see two components; general growth trend and yearly seasonality that appears throughout the years.
+If we had more components such as weekly or daily seasonality, they would have been presented here as well.

 ```python